queenbri3/platform-game-/README.md

 ### 5th of Feb
 #### What was completed since the last session:
-not much as it was half term week, but  jump mechanic and gravity system were in progress.
+Not much as it was half term week, but  jump mechanic and gravity system were in progress.
 #### Planned tasks for this session:
 Finish the jump mechanics, create platforms and implement collision detection so the player can interact with the environment.
 #### Problems: